eldarrak/FLightR/README.md

 -------------

-Help files and vignette for the package are still to come :(
+Vignette for the package is still to come :(

 -------------